Learn how to roast vegetables with this easy, healthy recipe that works with any veggie!

-To season your veggies, you can stick with the basics, like salt and pepper.
+For seasoning, you can stick with the basics, like salt and pepper.
 Or you can get creative (more on that below).
 I prefer to use kosher salt (vs. regular table salt) … the flavor is much better, plus you need less.
 Make sure to use fresh cracked pepper, too (not the pre-ground stuff).
 And I use extra virgin olive oil, but other oils work, too (avoid any oil with a low burn point though).

 Make clean up easier by using a nonstick pan, like the Circulon one I have.
 Or, cover your pan with a little nonstick cooking spray or parchment paper first.